 11. Find Things That Make You Happy

-Try to limit your exposure to people who either make you question your decision or have a negative attitude.
 Staying positive is one of the best ways to recover from emotional abuse.
-In fact, think of this new time in your life as a kind of rehabilitation and follow the 7 habits of happy people in recovery.
+Think of this new time in your life as a kind of rehabilitation and practice habits of happy people in recovery.